 - State policy of encouraging electrification throughout state by transition planning (take bldgs. off gas gradually)

-The bill passed the Environment and Energy Committee and went to the Appropriations Committee, but Appropriations did not take action and it appears that the bill is dead for the session.While it will not get floor action as a separate bill, there is a provision in the budget for funding the Department of Commerce to pursue electrification and a provision funding the Utilities and Transportation Commission “to conduct research and stakeholder outreach to develop emission strategies related to regulated natural gas distribution companies…” These provisions could set the stage for further state action.
+The bill passed the Environment and Energy Committee and went to the Appropriations Committee, but Appropriations did not take action and it appears that the bill is dead for the session.While it will not get floor action as a separate bill, there is a provision in the budget (see below for details) for funding the Department of Commerce to pursue electrification for “Shifting from fossil fuels to high-efficiency electric heat pumps and other electric equipment, control systems that enable grid integration or demand control, and on-site renewable generation and efficiency measures that significantly reduce building energy loads.”
+This provision could set the stage for further state action.

 Hearing, January 22, 2021